Iraqi refugee launches GOP challenge to Ilhan Omar: 'She needs to be stopped'

 Omar is facing primary challenges from Democratic community organizer John Mason and attorney Antone Melton-Meaux.
 On the GOP side, al-Aqidi joins businessman Lacy Johnson, special-education professional Danielle Stella, minister and missionary Lucia Vogel, activist Alley Waterbury, and former auto sales manager Brent Whaley.

-Squad member Rep. Alexandria Ocasio-Cortez, D-N.Y., also has a cadre of opponents from both parties hoping to unseat her, and Rep. Rashida Tlaib, D-Mich.is facing a GOP challenge from David Dudenhoefer, the chairman of his district's Republican party.
+Squad member Rep. Alexandria Ocasio-Cortez, D-N.Y., also has a cadre of opponents from both parties hoping to unseat her, and Rep. Rashida Tlaib, D-Mich., is facing a GOP challenge from David Dudenhoefer, the chairman of his district's Republican party.
 Of the Squad, only Rep. Ayanna Pressley, D-Mass., remains unopposed.